Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_English.md

 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

-It seems you have provided a file name rather than text for translation.
-Please provide the text you want to be translated into English, and I'd be happy to help!
-Also, feel free to include any specific emojis you’d like me to use to make it more engaging. 😊
+It seems like you’re trying to indicate a file path or request help related to the file named `README.md`.
+However, there is no text provided in your request for translation.
+Please provide the text from the file or any specific content you would like to have translated into English, and I will be happy to assist you! 😊